sidharth2189/CarND-Advanced-Lane-Lines/write_up.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-The approach was based on the regular slididng window apparoach to track the lane lines out into the distance.
+The approach was based on the regular slididng window approach to track the lane lines out into the distance.
 However, using the full algorithm from before and starting fresh on every frame is inefficient, as the lines don't necessarily move a lot from frame to frame.

 In the next frame of video one need not do a blind search again, but instead can just search in a margin around the previous line position, like in the above image.
 So, once I know where the lines are in one frame of video, I can do a highly targeted search for them in the next frame.